amikha33/MongoDB-on-Kubernetes/Readme.md

         File: /StatefulSet.yaml:1-73
         Guide: https://docs.prismacloud.io/en/enterprise-edition/policy-reference/kubernetes-policies/kubernetes-policy-index/bc-k8s-28

-                Code lines for this resource are too many.
-Please use IDE of your choice to review the file.
 Check: CKV_K8S_28: "Minimize the admission of containers with the NET_RAW capability"
         FAILED for resource: StatefulSet.default.mongodb-test
         File: /StatefulSet.yaml:1-73
         Guide: https://docs.prismacloud.io/en/enterprise-edition/policy-reference/kubernetes-policies/kubernetes-policy-index/bc-k8s-27

-                Code lines for this resource are too many.
-Please use IDE of your choice to review the file.
 Check: CKV_K8S_38: "Ensure that Service Account Tokens are only mounted where necessary"
         FAILED for resource: StatefulSet.default.mongodb-test
         File: /StatefulSet.yaml:1-73
         Guide: https://docs.prismacloud.io/en/enterprise-edition/policy-reference/kubernetes-policies/kubernetes-policy-index/bc-k8s-35

-                Code lines for this resource are too many.
-Please use IDE of your choice to review the file.
 Check: CKV_K8S_15: "Image Pull Policy should be Always"
         FAILED for resource: StatefulSet.default.mongodb-test
         File: /StatefulSet.yaml:1-73
         Guide: https://docs.prismacloud.io/en/enterprise-edition/policy-reference/kubernetes-policies/kubernetes-policy-index/bc-k8s-14

-                Code lines for this resource are too many.
-Please use IDE of your choice to review the file.
 Check: CKV_K8S_37: "Minimize the admission of containers with capabilities assigned"
         FAILED for resource: StatefulSet.default.mongodb-test
         File: /StatefulSet.yaml:1-73
         Guide: https://docs.prismacloud.io/en/enterprise-edition/policy-reference/kubernetes-policies/kubernetes-policy-index/bc-k8s-34

-                Code lines for this resource are too many.
-Please use IDE of your choice to review the file.
 Check: CKV_K8S_31: "Ensure that the seccomp profile is set to docker/default or runtime/default"
         FAILED for resource: StatefulSet.default.mongodb-test
         File: /StatefulSet.yaml:1-73
         Guide: https://docs.prismacloud.io/en/enterprise-edition/policy-reference/kubernetes-policies/kubernetes-policy-index/bc-k8s-29

-                Code lines for this resource are too many.
-Please use IDE of your choice to review the file.
 Check: CKV_K8S_11: "CPU limits should be set"
         FAILED for resource: StatefulSet.default.mongodb-test
         File: /StatefulSet.yaml:1-73
         Guide: https://docs.prismacloud.io/en/enterprise-edition/policy-reference/kubernetes-policies/kubernetes-policy-index/bc-k8s-10

-                Code lines for this resource are too many.
-Please use IDE of your choice to review the file.
 Check: CKV_K8S_12: "Memory requests should be set"
         FAILED for resource: StatefulSet.default.mongodb-test
         File: /StatefulSet.yaml:1-73
         Guide: https://docs.prismacloud.io/en/enterprise-edition/policy-reference/kubernetes-policies/kubernetes-policy-index/bc-k8s-11

-                Code lines for this resource are too many.
-Please use IDE of your choice to review the file.
 Check: CKV_K8S_23: "Minimize the admission of root containers"
         FAILED for resource: StatefulSet.default.mongodb-test
         File: /StatefulSet.yaml:1-73
         Guide: https://docs.prismacloud.io/en/enterprise-edition/policy-reference/kubernetes-policies/kubernetes-policy-index/bc-k8s-22

-                Code lines for this resource are too many.
-Please use IDE of your choice to review the file.
 Check: CKV_K8S_13: "Memory limits should be set"
         FAILED for resource: StatefulSet.default.mongodb-test
         File: /StatefulSet.yaml:1-73
         Guide: https://docs.prismacloud.io/en/enterprise-edition/policy-reference/kubernetes-policies/kubernetes-policy-index/bc-k8s-12

-                Code lines for this resource are too many.
-Please use IDE of your choice to review the file.
 Check: CKV_K8S_8: "Liveness Probe Should be Configured"
         FAILED for resource: StatefulSet.default.mongodb-test
         File: /StatefulSet.yaml:1-73
         Guide: https://docs.prismacloud.io/en/enterprise-edition/policy-reference/kubernetes-policies/kubernetes-policy-index/bc-k8s-7

-                Code lines for this resource are too many.
-Please use IDE of your choice to review the file.
 Check: CKV_K8S_40: "Containers should run as a high UID to avoid host conflict"
         FAILED for resource: StatefulSet.default.mongodb-test
         File: /StatefulSet.yaml:1-73
         Guide: https://docs.prismacloud.io/en/enterprise-edition/policy-reference/kubernetes-policies/kubernetes-policy-index/bc-k8s-37

-                Code lines for this resource are too many.
-Please use IDE of your choice to review the file.
 Check: CKV_K8S_22: "Use read-only filesystem for containers where possible"
         FAILED for resource: StatefulSet.default.mongodb-test
         File: /StatefulSet.yaml:1-73
         Guide: https://docs.prismacloud.io/en/enterprise-edition/policy-reference/kubernetes-policies/kubernetes-policy-index/bc-k8s-21

-                Code lines for this resource are too many.
-Please use IDE of your choice to review the file.
 Check: CKV_K8S_43: "Image should use digest"
         FAILED for resource: StatefulSet.default.mongodb-test
         File: /StatefulSet.yaml:1-73
         Guide: https://docs.prismacloud.io/en/enterprise-edition/policy-reference/kubernetes-policies/kubernetes-policy-index/bc-k8s-39

-                Code lines for this resource are too many.
-Please use IDE of your choice to review the file.
 Check: CKV_K8S_10: "CPU requests should be set"
         FAILED for resource: StatefulSet.default.mongodb-test
         File: /StatefulSet.yaml:1-73
         Guide: https://docs.prismacloud.io/en/enterprise-edition/policy-reference/kubernetes-policies/kubernetes-policy-index/bc-k8s-9

-                Code lines for this resource are too many.
-Please use IDE of your choice to review the file.
 Check: CKV_K8S_29: "Apply security context to your pods and containers"
         FAILED for resource: StatefulSet.default.mongodb-test
         File: /StatefulSet.yaml:1-73
         Guide: https://docs.prismacloud.io/en/enterprise-edition/policy-reference/kubernetes-policies/kubernetes-policy-index/ensure-securitycontext-is-applied-to-pods-and-containers

-                Code lines for this resource are too many.
-Please use IDE of your choice to review the file.
 Check: CKV_K8S_20: "Containers should not run with allowPrivilegeEscalation"
         FAILED for resource: StatefulSet.default.mongodb-test
         File: /StatefulSet.yaml:1-73
         Guide: https://docs.prismacloud.io/en/enterprise-edition/policy-reference/kubernetes-policies/kubernetes-policy-index/bc-k8s-19

-                Code lines for this resource are too many.
-Please use IDE of your choice to review the file.
 Check: CKV_K8S_21: "The default namespace should not be used"
         FAILED for resource: StatefulSet.default.mongodb-test
         File: /StatefulSet.yaml:1-73
         Guide: https://docs.prismacloud.io/en/enterprise-edition/policy-reference/kubernetes-policies/kubernetes-policy-index/bc-k8s-20

-                Code lines for this resource are too many.
-Please use IDE of your choice to review the file.
 Check: CKV_K8S_9: "Readiness Probe Should be Configured"
         FAILED for resource: StatefulSet.default.mongodb-test
         File: /StatefulSet.yaml:1-73
         Guide: https://docs.prismacloud.io/en/enterprise-edition/policy-reference/kubernetes-policies/kubernetes-policy-index/bc-k8s-8

-                Code lines for this resource are too many.
-Please use IDE of your choice to review the file.
 Check: CKV_K8S_21: "The default namespace should not be used"
         FAILED for resource: ConfigMap.default.mongodb-configmap
         File: /ConfigMap.yaml:1-51
         Guide: https://docs.prismacloud.io/en/enterprise-edition/policy-reference/kubernetes-policies/kubernetes-policy-index/bc-k8s-20

-                Code lines for this resource are too many.
-Please use IDE of your choice to review the file.
 Check: CKV_K8S_21: "The default namespace should not be used"
         FAILED for resource: Secret.default.mongodb-secret
         File: /Secret.yaml:1-11